uvalib/monorepo/src/authorTitleIndex.md

 Franklin, Benjamin, *Autobiography* (1932) 236; Illus ML (1944) IML 6

 Frederick, Harold, *Damnation of Theron Ware* (ghost).
-In *History ofnStone & Kimball and Herbert S. Stone & Co.* (Chicago, 1940), SidneynKramer refers to a ML edition of *Damnation of Theron Ware* published bynB&L with a preface by Robert Morss Lovett (p.
+In *History of Stone & Kimball and Herbert S. Stone & Co.* (Chicago, 1940), Sidney Kramer refers to a ML edition of *Damnation of Theron Ware* published by B&L with a preface by Robert Morss Lovett (p.
 75).
-This was published bynAlbert and Charles Boni in 1924 and was never in the ML.
+This was published by Albert and Charles Boni in 1924 and was never in the ML.

 Frenssen, Gustav, *Jörn Uhl* (1921) 95